DanDanielK/TestUs/README.md

 ## Installation

-To install TestMe, follow these steps:
+To install TestUs, follow these steps:

 1. Clone the repository: `git clone https://github.com/DanDanielK/TestUs.git`
 2. Navigate to the project directory: `cd TestUs`